 Our late 2019 Planning Study proposed and tested our concept and vision for the Center.
 We received critical feedback from key stakeholders and prospective donors and leaders leading to confirmation of our brand strategy, mission focus, and planning steps.
 At the heart of the feedback was an interest in the value proposition and transformational potential of the new Center to inspire younger Americans by the example and leadership lessons of our MOH recipients.
 Our concept was strongly embraced with emphasis directed on the educational scope and impact.
 The educational programming and Museum were viewed inextricably as two sides of the same coin. a.
 Prospective donors are willing to invest in the future value of the Center to realize the full transformational potential to maximize impact and the return on their investment to influence future generations and carry forward the best traits of what it means to be an American. b.
 There is a “digital journey” concept developed that connects both the physical experience of the museum to events and symposiums, to online instruction to create a powerful “value chain” to propel and sustain our national educational strategy. c.
 The Museum is the physical experience of the stories, examples, and leadership lessons of the MOH recipients.
 It will be edified with digital content to engage younger and older audiences alike.
 For many, it will be an introduction or gateway to a journey that continues well beyond the museum visit through national youth and adult programming involving multiple collaborations.

-The new National Medal of Honor Leadership Education Center is anticipated to open on Memorial Day, 2024.
+The new National Medal of Honor Leadership Education Center is anticipated to open within the next few years.
 In the meantime, we are actively developing a national educational platform with online classes, leadership certification programs, teacher training programs, and special event programming.

 The Medal of Honor Society programs exist to benefit all Medal of Honor recipients and veterans.
 As the epicenter of national programming, the National Medal of Honor Leadership & Education Center seeks to benefit all related museums and initiatives with a complementary mission through example, coordination, and alignment.